DavidP101/DavidP101.github.io/README.md

 ## Executable Link

 [Here](https://drive.google.com/open?id=1_keTpHczPYsHIKqk5v1NsBZZKpkUjGkT) is a link to a .zip file containing the executable.
 The code base is available on github to browse through.
 If you wish to download the project to take a closer look you'll need git-lfs installed.
+I used SourceTree (which comes with git-lfs) to clone my project.
+Once it's cloned, double click 'Portfolio.uproject' which will build the project and open the editor.
+After this, close the editor and right-click the 'Portfolio.uproject' and select 'Generate Visual Studio project files'.
+Now you should have access to all my project's content.
+Open Portfolio.uproject to re-enter the editor.

 ## About Me